Tipping in Mexico: Who to Tip & How Much

 You may notice that at some stoplights, there are people who will run out and wash car windshields during red lights.

 They will expect tips.
-If you don’t want to tip them or don’t have any change, just wave your hand letting them know that you’re not interested.
-Sometimes they will insist and wash your windshield anyway.
+If you don’t want to tip them or don’t have any change, just wave your hand, letting them know that you’re not interested.
+Sometimes they will insist on washing your windshield anyway.

-If you have a dirty windshield, this service can come in handy!
-If you opt for it, it’s standard to tip 5 to 10 pesos.
+If you have a dirty windshield, this service can be helpful!
+Should you choose to do so, a tip of 5 to 10 pesos is customary.

 Street Performers